teamARtemis321/SEWTIQUE_FINAL/README.md

 # USING OUR APPLICATION

-Please feel free to try out our application by downloading the APK File on this repository called *sewtiquefinal.apk* onto an android phone (android 8 and higher)
+Please feel free to try out our application by downloading the APK File called *sewtiquefinal.apk* from this google drive link: https://drive.google.com/file/d/1D7_tupVf6S3Z0cFGfquFIORMbtStdGJC/view?usp=sharing onto an android phone (android 8 and higher)

 Thank you!